MichaelBui/vd-demo/README.md

 * Run `./run_dev.sh up -d`
 * Test all APIs at endpoint: `http://localhost:30101/`
 * To destroy all dev containers, run `./run_dev.sh down`
+* Client UI for your convenient: `http://localhost:30104/`

+    **NOTE:** Do update the API URL in the Client UI if necessary

 ### Test
 * Run `./run_test.sh`